mitchell/dotfiles/README.md

 Which also implies they are all dependencies to use the whole configuration.

-Other dependencies:
+Installation dependencies:
+- git
+- fish
 - rsync (for sync script)
 - curl (for fisher pkg manager)

-To use all of the configurations:
+To install all of the configurations:
 1. Clone this repo with the `--recurse-submodules` flag.
-1. `cd` into this repo and run the `sync` script (requires fish).
+1. `cd` into your clone and run the `sync` script (requires fish be installed).
-1. If you haven't already either run `fish` or change your default shell by adding the result of `which fish` to `/etc/shells` and running `chsh -s /path/to/fish yourusername` and restart the terminal.
+1. If you haven't already either run `fish` or change your default shell by appending the result of `which fish` to `/etc/shells` and running `chsh -s /path/to/fish yourusername`, then restarting the terminal.
 1. Once using fish run `fisher` to install all fish plugins.
 1. Enjoy!

+Dependencies for fish aliases:
+- fzf (used in `v`)
+- ag (used in `vs`)

+Dependencies for prompt info (only needed in relevant projects):
+- golang
+- docker
+- node
+- typescript
+- elixir
+- dart
+- flutter